-More than 50 people were injured when the tram derailed near Sandilands tram stop in south London in November 2016.
-Driver Alfred Dorris will not face action due to a lack of evidence, the Crown Prosecution Service (CPS) has said.
+In November 2019, SHP reported that the driver, Alfred Dorris would be unlikely to face prosecution for manslaughter, due to a lack of evidence, according to the Crown Prosecution Service (CPS).
 Corporate manslaughter charges will also not be brought against Transport for London (TfL) or the operator Tram Operations Ltd. Prosecutors said the available evidence “does not support a prosecution.”

 Some of the families of the victims were said to be devastated by the outcome of the report, and the time it took to complete.